Louisiana Museum of Modern Art

 Practical Notes

-Combine it with Kronborg Castle at Helsingør (45 minutes further up the coast) for a full day.
-The castle is the one Shakespeare put Hamlet in — whether or not that interests you, it’s a genuinely impressive Renaissance fortification.
+If you want a full day out of Copenhagen, combine Louisiana with Kronborg Castle at Helsingør, 45 minutes further up the coast.
+The castle is the fortress Shakespeare placed Hamlet in – whether or not that piece of literary geography interests you, it is a genuinely impressive Renaissance fortification with views over the strait to Sweden from the battlements.